 Block spam calls

 Your parents might be able to block anonymous calls to their landline (depending on their service provider) by picking up the phone and dialing *77.
 To remove the block, dial *87.
 And their wireless carrier likely offers a call blocking service for free (or a premium version for a fee).
-There also are mobile apps such as Hiya they can use to protect against spam calls.
+The Carefull financial safety service includes a feature to help users set up call blocking.

 Give your parents a refusal script